abhimanbhau/BrilliantSpy/README.md

 1. Intelligent Spying : No interaction needed except for starting the software
 2. Continuous surveillance
 3. Alerts if suspect-able motion detected
-4. Immediately captures pictures and saves to secure 'CatalystSpy Storage'
+4. Immediately captures pictures and saves to secure 'BrilliantSpy Storage'
 5. Access is password protected and it's nearly impossible to break the password
 6. Build-in captured images viewer
-7. The 'CatalystSpy Storage' can be changed as per user choice as long as user has permissions to access chose location
+7. The 'BrilliantSpy Storage' can be changed as per user choice as long as user has permissions to access chose location
 8. File Encryption/Decryption support built-in
 9. Found a Bug?
 Report it via built-in feature
 10. Any suggestion?
 Submit it via built-in feature